knoxcard/authy-wordpress/README.md

 ### How can an admin force Authy Two-Factor Authentication on a specific user?

 As an admin, you can go to users page.
-Then, select the user in the list, and click edit.
-Go to the bottom, enter the user's mobile number and contry code, and click "Update user."
+Then select the user in the list, and click edit.
+Go to the bottom, enter the user's mobile number and country code, then click "Update user."

 ## Copyright